fra-blo/radio/README.md

 ## Project Description

-I'm refurbishing the following 1954 radio:
+I'm refurbishing the following 1954 radio:<br/>
 <img src="images/Radio_general_view.jpg" width="500"/>

 At the end of the project, the radio can: